goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

     ![](./02_delegate.png)

-7. Grant these additional permissions (only required when *Sync users' password* is enabled, and dependant on your AD Domain)
+7. Grant these additional permissions (only required when *Sync users' password* is enabled, and dependent on your AD Domain)

     ![](./03_additional_perms.png)